-Thank you to Noah, from Mrs. Wagner's online class, for reminding us that we may be aware of the nature in our own backyards; however, there is a whole world out there to discover.
+Thank you to Noah, from Ms. Wagner's online class, for reminding us that we may be aware of the nature in our own backyards; however, there is a whole world out there to discover.
 Here is a link he sent of bird identification in the U.K.

 Each year thousands of wild animals are injured, orphaned or compromised.
 Most of these are a result of human activities.
 Many of these animals can be rescued, treated and released back into their natural habitat.

 Their goal, through all their programs, is to connect people with nature and instil a sense of respect and appreciation for its beauty and fragility.